zeljkoobrenovic/sokrates-website/blog-src/_posts/2020-04-25-cleaning-code.markdown

 excerpt: "As the first step in its analysis, Sokrates cleans the code to simplify analyses and to improve their reliability.
 Cleaning includes removal of comments, empty lines, and long string constants."
 ---

-“Storms don't come to teach us painful lessons, rather they were meant to wash us clean.” - Socrates
+*“Storms don't come to teach us painful lessons, rather they were meant to wash us clean.”* - Socrates

+As the first step in its analysis, Sokrates cleans the code to simplify analyses and to improve their reliability.
+Cleaning includes removal of comments, empty lines, and long string constants.

 ### Cleaning for Lines of Code Calculations

-To calculate size of code in files Sokrates analyses clean the code to remove all comments and empty lines.
-Sokrates expresses the size of files and other objects, such as components and concerns in lines of code that do not include empty lines and comments.
+The central unit of measurement in Sokrates analyses is a line of code.
+When counting lines fo code, however, Sokrates removes comments and empty lines.
+Sokrates expresses the size of files and other objects, such as components and concerns in lines of code that do not include blank lines and comments.

 For example, the following fragment of code has **35 lines of uncleaned code**: